It’s hard to imagine a more difficult leadership assignment in the history of the world than what Winston Churchill faced.

 When more than 300,000 troops were stranded and awaiting certain annihilation by German forces at the beaches in Dunkirk, Churchill called for civilians with a boat of any kind to help evacuate troops.
 More than 338,000 troops were rescued that day.

 There is a great lesson for all of us here.
 Don’t let overwhelming odds prevent you from doing what you can.
-We are all small boats.
-During the current COVID 19 situation, our leaders continue to emphasize the role that every single person can play—no matter how small.
+We are all small boats, but every single boat makes a difference.

 Have a great weekend!